 Joel has developed an original show that combines storytelling and music that takes audiences through his singular journey in Indian classical music.
 Titled ‘Taleem Yatra: The Story and Music of Joel Veena,’ the show’s anecdotes and music detail Joel’s personal experience of learning and performing the Indian slide guitar.
 The unique combination of personal narrative and musical performance has made the show engaging for audiences of veteran musicians as well as casual listeners and those interested in spoken-word performance.

 2017 has brought the release of Joel’s second album, ‘Unexpected Blessings,’ which has been recorded in India and the US and features a host of different musicians and musical styles from both countries.
 The album presents the Indian slide guitar in a number of new as well as traditional settings including a duet with the Hang drum (‘Ranjan‘), a fusion of North and South Indian music with Carnatic flute and Middle Eastern frame drum (‘Bhagyada Lakshmi Baramma‘) and even an uptempo dance track where the slide guitar is used as a carrier for a vocoder (‘Shell’).
 The album also features a purely classical rendition of Raga Yaman accompanied by tabla virtuoso Suraj Nirwan (‘Raga Yaman‘).
-The album is currently in radio circulation around the world after being featured on Radio New Zealand’s Worlds of Music Show as well as BBC Introducing in the UK.
+The album is currently in radio circulation around the world after being featured on Radio New Zealand’s Worlds of Music Show.

 Now Joel has added the Netherlands to his yearly touring schedule where he performs with Dutch Bansuri artist Kees van Boxtel as the group Sacred Groves.